Gravitational Multipoles in General Stationary Spacetimes: Introduction and Summary

 \section{Introduction and Summary}

-Multipoles are usually thought of as coefficients in an asymptotic radial expansion of a field.
+Multipole moments of a field encode the angular structure of the field as determined by its sources; successive multipole moments can typically be read off from the angular dependence of terms in an asymptotic radial expansion.
 This makes it a tricky business to define gravitational multipoles in general relativity due to general coordinate invariance.
-Nevertheless, Geroch \cite{geroch1970multipole} and Hansen \cite{hansen1974multipole} managed to define and calculate gravitational multipoles of stationary, asymptotically flat vacuum spacetimes in an elegant, manifestly coordinate-invariant formalism.
-Thorne \cite{Thorne:1980ru} developed a separate formalism for extracting coordinate-independent multipoles from a stationary, vacuum metric, which relies on properties of so-called asymptotically Cartesian and mass-centered (ACMC) coordinates.
+Nevertheless, Geroch \cite{Geroch:1970cc,geroch1970multipole} and Hansen \cite{hansen1974multipole} managed to define and calculate gravitational multipoles of stationary, asymptotically flat vacuum spacetimes in an elegant, manifestly coordinate-invariant formalism.
+Thorne \cite{Thorne:1980ru} developed a separate formalism for extracting coordinate-independent multipoles from a stationary, vacuum metric, which relies on properties of a preferred family of coordinate systems called asymptotically Cartesian and mass-centered (ACMC) coordinates.
 These two formalisms were shown to give equivalent definitions of multipoles by G\"ursel \cite{Gursel:equiv}.

 There are two families of gravitational multipole tensors in a stationary, vacuum spacetime: the mass multipoles $M_{a_1\cdots a_\ell}$ and the current multipoles (or angular momentum multipoles) $S_{a_1\cdots a_\ell}$.
 For example, for Kerr, the multipole tensors reduce to single numbers $M_\ell,S_\ell$ at each order due to axisymmetry, and are given by $M_\ell = M(-a^2)^\ell$ and $S_\ell=Ma(-a^2)^\ell$.
 The most familiar multipoles are the mass $M_0=M$ and angular momentum $S_1=Ma$.